⌂ return to home ⌂

 The threshold of value that must be collected for an individual possessor of money to be able to become a capitalist changes according to the development of capitalist production, and it is different in different spheres of production (it takes less capital to start a bakery than it does to start a tech company).

 Finally, Marx offers a summary of what he has described so far in this book: the capitalist, capital personified, takes command over labor, and makes sure that the worker labors for him regularly and properly.
-Capital also coerces the working class to do more work than would be necessary to reproduce himself.
+Capital also coerces the laborer to do more work than would be necessary to reproduce himself.
 Unlike other modes of production, the capitalist can accrue more and more social power through extracting ever greater amounts of surplus value and amassing it in the money commodity.

 Under the simple labor processes, it is the worker that uses the means of production simply as a means to perform some productive activity.
 Under capitalism, in contrast, the means of production become simply a means for absorbing the labor of the worker; the production process is simply a process of valorization.
 “As soon as a certain sum of money is transformed into a means of production, ie. into the objective factors of the production process, the means of production themselves are transformed into a title, both by right and by might, to the labor and surplus labor of others.”
 And this distortion wherein dead labor rules over living labor, wherein value rules over the force which creates value, is reflected in the consciousness of the capitalist as well, which Marx demonstrates through an anecdote to finish off the chapter.